Nadwey/roomsintheback-website/docs/faq.md

 I'm not releasing any builds yet, because the game is not ready for that, and I don't want to disappoint people with a buggy mess and a lack of gameplay.

-I also don't want anymore testers, there just isn't enough content to test.
+I also don't want any more testers, there just isn't enough content to test.

 ## When will it be released?